kilmajster/ngrok-spring-boot-starter/README.md

 >
 > *tldr;* Ngrok can create a http tunnel and give you a public URL with redirection to
 > specified port on your local machine, which in our case will be a standard springs `http://localhost:8080`
 > or whatever you set as `server.port` springs property.
-For simply usage any account is not needed.
-Tunnels created with
+Tunnels created with free version will be available for 2 hours,
-> free version will be available for 2 hours, so it is a great tool for development and testing purposes!
+> so it is a great tool for development and testing purposes!
 > For more details you can check out their [site](https://ngrok.com/).

 ## What this starter gives to you?